-Our first focus is to prepare your company for the mandate with Valley Fever education and training as well as IIPP language to ensure compliance with the new standard.
-Once your employees have completed the initial training, our programs will assist you in maintaining compliance as new directives and requirements emerge.
+Demonstrate your commitment to employee health and safety as well as our community with training from the Valley Fever Institute.
+Once your employees have completed the initial training, we can assist you in maintaining compliance as new directives and requirements emerge.